 - Right-click My Computer and choose Properties from the context menu.

 - Open the Properties... of Connection-oriented TCP/IP.

-- Security Software: It's always a good idea to double-check that no local security software (anti-spy, anti-virus, etc.) on either side is blocking WMI connections.
+- Security software: It is always a good idea to double-check that no local security software (anti-spy, antivirus, and others) on either side is blocking WMI connections.

-- If you do not get a WMI connection, try to restart the WMI service manually or change the IP address of the target server to its DNS name in the device settings in PRTG.
-This establishes a completely new WMI connection which might help.
+- If you do not get a WMI connection, try to restart the WMI service manually or change the IP address of the target system to its DNS name in the device settings in PRTG.
+This establishes a completely new WMI connection, which might help.

 Troubleshooting in detail

-- Which WQL queries are used by PRTG's WMI sensors?
+- Which WQL queries are used by the PRTG WMI sensors?

 - Why do my WMI sensors show error PE263 after updating PRTG?

-Tips against slowness on Vista and Windows 2008 are found here:
+Tips against slowness on Vista and Windows 2008:

-If you are experiencing high handle count in WMI service (Winmgmt) or WMI provider (wmiprvse.exe), please see this article:
+If you are experiencing high handle count in WMI service (Winmgmt) or WMI provider (wmiprvse.exe), read this article:

 PRTG settings for WMI